 Video Stream: Are You Considering Trying Intermittent Fasting If Part 2

-Recently, intermittent fasting (IF) has skyrocketed in popularity to become the latest trend in the worlds of health, fitness, and weight-loss.
+Recently, intermittent fasting (IF) has skyrocketed in popularity to become the latest trend in the world of health, fitness, and weight loss.
 There are many reasons why this has happened.

 First, the spiraling explosion in obesity rates in America has created a sense of urgency to do something about it.
 According to recent reports, 70% of the U.S. population is overweight, and the rate of obesity among Americans has steadily climbed to an astonishing nearly 40%!